 The Kansas Pacific Railway was first established in 1855 as the Leavenworth, Pawnee, and Western Railroad.
 It was later reorganized in 1863 as the Union Pacific Eastern Division.
-Authorized by the United States Congress as part of the Pacific Railway Act, its mission was to create a second southerly branch of the transcontinental railroad, alongside the Union Pacific.
+Authorized by the United States Congress as part of the Pacific Railway Act, its mission was to create a second southerly branch of the transcontinental railroad alongside the Union Pacific Railroad.

-The original intent of the railroad was to build a line west from Kansas City, Kansas to Fort Riley, Kansas, then north to join the Union Pacific mainline at Fort Kearny in Nebraska.
-The construction of the line was motivated in part by the desire of the U.S. government to extend transportation routes into Kansas, which had been the scene of the ongoing conflict between Union and Confederate sympathizers during the Bleeding Kansas days prior to the start of the Civil War.
+The original intent of the railroad was to build a line west from Kansas City, Kansas, to Fort Riley, Kansas, then north to join the Union Pacific mainline at Fort Kearny in Nebraska.
+The construction of the line was motivated in part by the desire of the U.S. government to extend transportation routes into Kansas, which had been the scene of the ongoing conflict between Union and Confederate sympathizers during the Bleeding Kansas days before the start of the Civil War.

 The company began construction on its mainline westward from Kansas City in September 1863, and by the following year, the first 40 miles of the line to Lawrence, Kansas, were in operation.
 By the fall of 1866, the line had reached Junction City and, in 1867, Salina.